stereobooster/react-snap/Readme.md

 0%  -------------/
 ```

 `react-loadable` and `loadable-components` solve this issue for SSR.
-But only `loadable-components` can solve this issue for "snapshot" setup:
+But only `loadable-components` can solve this issue for a "snapshot" setup:

 ```js
 import { loadComponents, getState } from "loadable-components";